Things You May Not Know (Or Expect) About Breastfeeding — Successful Breastfeeding Series (Part III)

 Finally, I want to point out that every mom, baby, and nursing relationship is different.
 Not everything is universal or “one size fits all.”
 You may have a very different experience from your sister or best friend, and advice that helped them could be harmful to your breastfeeding journey depending on the circumstances.
 Remember to trust your instincts and work with someone who knows the specifics of you and your child, rather than listening to blanket advice or humoring someone with good intentions.
 I strongly believe that your instincts will guide you on what to do, and that you will know if something really isn’t right; That has been my experience so far.

 Nursing can be so hard.
 It is very likely that you will face many challenges along your breastfeeding journey.
 What has worked best for me is remembering why I chose to nurse my son in the first place.
 The benefits for him far outweigh the inconvenience or struggles I am facing (this isn’t always the case for everyone, especially if it is messing with your health).
 My son has a great immune system, when he does get sick it isn’t for long and if I am sick the antibodies in my breast milk keep him from catching it.
 He has a very expanded palate which I attribute to the variation of taste in breast milk depending on what I ate, and of course breast milk has a high nutritional value well passed age 1 (and even 2!).
-Our nursing relationship helps end tantrums in their tracks and provides a source of comfort on top of the amazing nutrients he is getting, and it even gives me the benefit of a decreased risk of breast cancer!
-I only wish I was one of the moms who experienced the rapid baby weight loss due to nursing, but unfortunately there are a few of us unlucky ones who miss out on that.
+Our nursing relationship helps stop tantrums in their tracks and provides a source of comfort on top of the amazing nutrients he is getting, and it even gives me the benefit of a decreased risk of breast cancer!
+I only wish I was one of the moms who experienced the rapid baby weight loss due to nursing, but unfortunately there are us unlucky ones who miss out on that.
 My son and I have a wonderful relationship, which breastfeeding (and the release of oxytocin that it brings) has greatly influenced.
 I would make the decision to nurse again, despite any and all challenges we have faced, hands down.
 I hope that you end up feeling the same way!
 Please let me know how it is going for you so far in the comments section below, or shoot me an email.

 Free Breastmilk Storage Cheat Sheet